 While encouraging you to analyze what it means to be gendered, Women’s Studies also redresses the under-representation of women in various fields.
 Depending on your personal interests, you can learn more about the contributions of women in fields as diverse as literature, the visual arts, history, religion, philosophy, psychology and sports.

-Because we are a women’s college, our numerous on-campus organizations offer a particularly high number of opportunities to try your hand at leadership roles or working collaboratively with others to achieve the common good, thus applying what you learn in the classroom.
+Our numerous on-campus organizations offer a particularly high number of opportunities to try your hand at leadership roles and work collaboratively with others to achieve the common good, thus applying what you learn in the classroom.
 You will also find a class environment that favors the exploration and discussion of viewpoints that have historically been trivialized or silenced.

 Though our minor does not require that you participate in service learning, students in WST 200 have designed final projects that had as a component volunteering at a rape crisis center or at a women’s clinic or for a confidence-building program for girls at the YMCA.